zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 == Description ==

-WP-Optimize is a revolutionary, all-in-one WordPress performance plugin that cleans your database, compresses your images and caches your site.
+WP-Optimize Cache is a revolutionary, all-in-one WordPress performance plugin that caches your site, cleans your database, compresses your images.

 Our cache feature is built around the world’s fastest caching engine.
 This simple, popular and highly effective tool has everything you need to keep your website fast and thoroughly optimized!